Introduction

 }

-# This means that any changes done to your local files do not require a rebuild.
+This means that changes to the sources are immeditately activated and doesn't require a rebuild.

 editableOverlay = workspace.mkEditablePyprojectOverlay {